-On the other hand, cymbal makers stared offering heavier, brighter, and louder cymbal.
+On the other hand, cymbal makers started offering heavier, brighter, and louder cymbals.
 The whole product line expanded as new demands arose in the industry.

 Now to recording, technology changed everything with digital recording as a more affordable option to tape.
 The tape impacts a character to everything it captures, whereas a digital machine gives back what you give in.

 Engineers started using the flood of cheaper Chinese-made microphones that cost only a fraction of European hand-matched sets.

 These microphones offered a crispier and sexier sound than what was in the traditional “flat response.”
 Also, electronics mics have a way of changing the cymbal sounds from silent to explosion within milliseconds.